City of London Corporation: Elections

 The first direct elections to Common Council took place in 1384.
 Before that date the representatives of the wards had been elected by the livery companies; originally they were merely appointed by the aldermen.

-The City of London Corporation was not reformed by the Municipal Corporations Act 1835, because it had a more extensive electoral franchise than any other borough or city; in fact, it widened this further with its own equivalent legislation allowing one to become a freeman without being a liveryman.
+The City of London Corporation was not reformed by the Municipal Corporations Act 1835 (5 & 6 Will.
+4. c.
+76), because it had a more extensive electoral franchise than any other borough or city; in fact, it widened this further with its own equivalent legislation allowing one to become a freeman without being a liveryman.
 In 1801, the City had a population of about 130,000, but increasing development of the City as a central business district led to this falling to below 5,000 after the Second World War.
 It has risen slightly to around 9,000 since, largely due to the development of the Barbican Estate.
 As it has not been affected by other municipal legislation over the period of time since then, its electoral practice has become increasingly anomalous.

 Therefore, the non-residential vote (or business vote), abolished in the rest of the country in 1969, became an increasingly large part of the electorate.
 The non-residential vote system used disfavoured incorporated companies.
-The City of London (Ward Elections) Act 2002 greatly increased the business franchise, allowing many more businesses to be represented.
+The City of London (Ward Elections) Act 2002 (c. vi) greatly increased the business franchise, allowing many more businesses to be represented.
 In 2009, the business vote was about 24,000, greatly exceeding residential voters.